Originally written: 2/22/2015; last update: 7/17/2017

 The ASUS P8H77-I's prompts are confusing once you opt to load or append a key from a file.
 The first prompt is Append the additional db, with a yes/no option.
 What the firmware is really asking is whether you want to load the default keys.
 If you respond yes, you won't be prompted to access a file and the default keys will be added to the db.
 Making this mistake after you've loaded two or three keys from files can be quite frustrating!
 When you respond no to the query, you'll be shown a primitive file selection dialog box, with which you can navigate your disks to locate a suitable key file.

 In this case, a "suitable key file" is a .cer/.der or .esl file.
+(I've seen reports of UEFIs that require .auth files for this purpose.)
 The ASUS will ask whether the file is a key certificate blob or a Uefi secure variable.
 The former refers to .cer/.der files and the latter refers to .esl files.

 After you've loaded one or more db keys, one or more KEKs, and your PK, you can hit F10 to exit and save your changes.
 If you prepared your keys properly, signed your boot loader properly, and (if applicable) registered your boot loader via efibootmgr, you should see your boot loader appear.
 It should continue to launch anything that you've signed with your key and fail to launch anything that's not signed.
 An exception is boot loaders such as ELILO, GRUB Legacy, and early versions of GRUB 2, which don't check Secure Boot signatures on kernels.
 Also, if you signed a Shim or PreLoader binary and boot through it, anything authenticated by Shim or PreLoader should launch.